jmaczan/bulma-helpers/README.md

 ## Compatibility with other CSS frameworks

-You can use Bulma-helpers with any other CSS framework or even as a standalone library if you want to write Functional / Atomic CSS code.
-Keep in mind that Bulma-helpers library bases on Sass, so you need basic knowledge of it to customize the library.
+You can use Bulma-helpers with any other CSS framework or even as a standalone library, if you want to write Functional / Atomic CSS code.
+Keep in mind that Bulma-helpers library bases on Sass, so you will need basic knowledge of Sass to customize the library.

 ## CSS only